Not a week goes past without an email landing in my inbox asking me about “jobs in Thailand” for foreigners/expats.

 6. Working for a Multinational Company

-People often forget that there are heaps of multinationals operating out of Thailand, so if you've got solid managerial experience, do well do put a CV together and speculate.
+People often forget that there are heaps of multinationals operating out of Thailand.
+If you've got solid managerial experience, put a CV together and speculate by sending it off to some companies.
 You can even do research on home turf before you make your final move.

-Jump on LinkedIn to find companies with offices in Thailand and contact them about possible openings.
-Perhaps the company you work for presently has a branch here and you can negotiate a transfer.
+Jump on LinkedIn to find companies with offices in Thailand and contact the HR department about possible openings.
+Perhaps the company you currently work for has a branch in Thailand and you can negotiate a transfer.
 If you're thinking about this route, take a look at this post.

 7. Get a Job at an Embassy or with The UN

-You will need to check the websites regularly to keep abreast of openings.
-The downside of these job openings is that by law they have to be advertised externally, but are usually awarded to internal applicants as part of career progression.
+You will need to check their websites regularly to keep abreast of openings.
+The downside of these job openings is that they are usually awarded to internal applicants as part of career progression, though by law they have to be advertised externally.

 8. Become an International Development Worker